survivejs/webpack-book/manuscript/developing/01_getting_started.md

 T> You can set those `npm init` defaults at *~/.npmrc*.

-T> This is a good place to set up version control using [Git](https://git-scm.com/).
+T> This is an excellent chance to set up version control using [Git](https://git-scm.com/).
 You can create a commit per step and tag per chapter, so it's easier to move back and forth if you want.

 ## Installing Webpack